Andrew Reynolds (skateboarder): Personal life

-As of October 2012, Reynolds has not drank or taken drugs for ten years; following a period of problematic drinking and illicit drug use in his early twenties.
-He also stopped smoking cigarettes after his only daughter was born to his former wife Christianna Reynolds.
+As of October 2012, Reynolds has abstained from drugs and alcohol for ten years; following a period of problematic drinking and illicit drug use in his early twenties.
+He also stopped smoking cigarettes after his daughter was born to his former wife Christianna Reynolds.

 In response to the question "What in particular triggered you going sober?" in a 2011 interview, Reynolds replied:

 Cocaine - just messing with hard drugs and not being able to stop.
 My drinking was way out of control; I couldn't drink one beer without ending up blacking out and doing drugs.
 It would happen over and over again.
 Probably from like seventeen years old to twenty-four, I just didn't know how to control my intake of drugs or alcohol.
 It just happens to certain people.
 You are either that way or you aren't that way, you know?
 I smoked weed like my life depended on it.
 Then one day, I woke up and I knew it was a problem.
 The hard stuff - I knew I shouldn't be messing with it.

 He has expressed that his inspiration is his family.
 In a September 2014 interview, Reynolds expressed concern over the influence that the recorded behavior of "Baker, Pissdrunx and our whole crowd" might have exerted upon young viewers and fans.
 Reynolds explained that he'd "like to try and repair that" as much as possible and added: "I feel like that’s a good job for me."

 In 2008, Reynolds resided in Hollywood, California with his daughter, Stella who is as of 2019 a budding amateur skateboarder.
 However, in 2012, a report stated that Reynolds had undergone a divorce and subsequently sold the Hollywood house, as well as his Cadillac, in a process of simplification.
 In response to the life changes that Reynolds has undergone in his older years, Regan has stated, "That’s how he simplifies things down.
 If you want what he’s got, do what he does."

 In a 2012 interview, Reynolds revealed the origin of his nickname "The Boss":

 It's just a nickname that [professional skateboarder] Jim Greco came up with.
 I guess growing up watching mob movies and mob documentaries, there's always like has to be a boss.
 I had a Cadillac, it was just little stuff.
 I had an apartment; Jim was like, "He's the Boss".
 That's it.
 And then he just kind of stuck with it after that.
 I don't take part in it.
 I don't go around [saying] "I'm the Boss", you know?
 I don't care, whatever.
 He shares a birthday with fellow pro skateboarder Geoff Rowley.

 Film

 Reynolds has been involved with film projects on a minor level.
-He starred in the short film Shadows (2000) and the feature film Cop and 1/2 (1993), appearing as "The Skateboard Kid" in the latter.
+He starred in the short film Shadows (2000) and the feature film Cop and a Half (1993), appearing as "The Skateboard Kid" in the latter.
 He was also a stunt performer in the documentary Collage (2001).